-EUR was last at 1.1720 levels.
-Daily momentum is mild bullish but RSI shows very tentative signs of it turning.
-2-way trades likely.
+EUR traded a touch firmer last week.
+Last at 1.1720 levels.
+Daily momentum is mild bullish while RSI rose.
+2-way trades still likely.
 Resistance at 1.1750, 1.1830 levels (2025 high).
 Support at 1.1650/60 levels (21, 50 DMAs) and 1.1570 (23.6% fibo retracement of Mar low to Jul high).
+ECB meeting in focus (Thu).
+It is widely expected ECB will keep policy rate on hold as ECB is likely near end of rate cut cycle.

-We remain broadly constructive on EUR's outlook due to factors including: 1/ German/European defence spending plans can lend a boost to growth; 2/ prospects of ECB cut cycle nearing its end while there is room for Fed to resume easing cycle; 3/ China's economic growth showing tentative signs of stabilisation (stable to stronger RMB can see positive spillover to EUR); 4/ signs of portfolio flows and reserve diversification that may favour alternative reserve currencies such as the EUR.
+We remain broadly constructive on EUR's outlook due to factors including: (1)German/European defence spending plans can lend a boost to growth; (2) prospects of ECB cut cycle nearing its end while there is room for Fed to resume easing cycle; (3) China's economic growth showing tentative signs of stabilisation (stable to stronger RMB can see positive spillover to EUR); (4) signs of portfolio flows and reserve diversification that may favour alternative reserve currencies such as the EUR.
 Also, the main factors that previously constrained reserve managers' allocation to EUR was the European sovereign debt crisis/fears on Euro breakup in 2011/12, the era of negative rates in EU, and limited availability of EUR-denominated bond papers.
 Today, these issues are no longer a hurdle.
 The EUR today is in a better position to benefit from a potential reduction in USD dominance in trade flows, international payments, reserve diversification and FX turnover.
 There may also be indirect benefits for EUR in the medium term, should there be a peace deal and that Europe participates in Ukraine's reconstruction efforts.
 A peace deal at some point can lead to supply chain normalisation, lower energy costs, in turn reducing existing burden on corporates and households, improving sentiments and growth outlook.